 Talent inserts the 3/8-inch pneumatic tube into the pass-through tube in the panel into the adjacent MRI support room.
 (Videographer note – if this cannot be filmed from the MR door, film the tube being pushed through the pass through into the adjacent MRI support room.
 You may be able to get a shot through the pass through (these are often a tube through the wall).

-Next, connect the force sensing and encoder cables to the 9-pin D-shaped connector on the MRI scanner room side of the panel (Authors, will this be filmable as it is within the MRI room?)
-[1].
+Next, connect the force sensing and encoder cables to the 9-pin D-shaped connector on the MRI scanner room side of the panel (Authors, will this be filmable as it is within the MRI room?
+No if in real MR suite – we are inquiring regarding access to a mock-MR room at the same facility – if this is available, then filming in the room would be possible.
+May be a different penetration panel/connector setup) [1].
 Also connect the support room force sensing and encoder cables to the DSUB (pronounce: d-sub) connector on the external side of the penetration panel [2].

 Talent connects the MRI scanner room force sensing and encoder cables to the 9-pin D-shaped connector on the scanner room side.
 If this cannot be filmed in the room: show the force sensing and encoder cables that will be plugged in.